tarantool/tarantool/changelogs/unreleased/fix-undeleted-unix-socket-path-and-multiple-socket-closing.md

 ## bugfix/core

- * Fixed error, related to the fact, that if user changed listen address, all iproto threads closed same socket multiple times.
+* Fixed error related to the fact that if a user changed the listen address, all iproto threads closed the same socket multiple times.

-   Fixed error, related to the fact, that tarantool not deleting the unix socket path, when it's finishing work.
+* Fixed error related to Tarantool not deleting the unix socket path when finishing work.